-- 1. Did your 2020 goals work out?
-Are you open to more fulfilling ways to grow?
+- 1. Did your 2021 goals work out?
+Are you open to more fulfilling ways to grow as a person?

-- 2. What parts of your job stimulated in you a desire to pursue excellence?
+- 2. What parts of your job stimulated in you a desire to be a better person?

-- 3. Are your friends and colleagues helping or hurting you become your best self?
+- 3. Are your friends and colleagues helping or hurting you be a better person?

 - 4. What areas were you doubtful in?
 Can you use them as an opportunity to grow into your best self?

 - 5. Do your daily routines reinvigorate you?
 Which ones hold you back?

 - 6. Did you take the time to savor the beauty around you?

 - Increase Your Odds Of Becoming A Better Person In The New Year